 The next time you open Safari, your browsing history should be back.
 That’s how easy it is to retrieve deleted history of Safari browsing using Time Machine.

 The only problem with this method is that it will work only if Time Machine was enabled prior to the data loss incident.
 If it wasn’t, then you won’t have any backup of the History.db file to recover.
-In that case, you can still attempt to recover deleted Safari history using data recovery software.

 How to Prevent Safari History Loss?